opentensor/developer-docs/docs/subnetworks/registration.md

       btcli subnet recycle_register --netuid SELECTED_NETUID --wallet.name YOUR_COLDKEY --wallet.hotkey YOUR_HOTKEY
       ```

-Once the registration cost has been paid, the miner enters the network by replacing an older underperforming miner and can now mine themselves from that slot.
+Once the registration cost has been paid, the miner enters the network by replacing an older underperforming miner and can now [mine](mining/mining) themselves from that slot.

-### pow
+### Pow

 Proof-of-Work (POW) registrations require miners to solve a SHA256 hashing problem before winning a UID.
 This route is recommmended for miners contributing raw compute power to Bittensor or don't have a previous token supply.
 ```bash dark